What Debugging a CORS Error Taught Me About Problem-Solving

 Lesson 4: Search Better to Solve CORS Issues Faster

 My desperation was showing in my searches.
-At first, I was asking vague questions:
+At first, I asked vague questions like "Why is CORS not working?" which gave me generic, unhelpful advice.

-But when I got specific and refined my search to:
+But when I got specific and refined my search to "Clerk CORS error Payload CMS deployment."

-Better questions = better answers.
+Better questions lead to better answers.
 Precision beats repetition.

 Lesson 5: Document Your CORS Solution